XWang20/personalpage-academic/content/authors/admin/_index.md

 Hi!
 I'm Wang Xing, a junior year undergraduate in University of Electronic Science and Technology of China(UESTC).

-My research focuses on  machine learning, learning on graphs, and graph nerual networks.
-I love to work with data!
+My research focuses on  machine learning, learning on graphs, and graph neural networks.
+Dealing with structured data  structured data makes me feel thrilled!

-I am also facinated with innovation.
+I am also fascinated with innovation.
 UI design and software development can always inspire me.
-During my undergraduate career,  I work with my partners on product development, which allows us to practice skills and won national awards.
+During my undergraduate years,  I worked with partners on software development, which allows us to practice skills and win national awards.